-The main goal of monolingual experiments has been the development of methodologies and techniques that do not require, or minimize, the human labor when applying information retrieval (IR) techniques to new languages.
-To this end, languages as Finnish and Russian are particularly suitable because they are very different from languages known by the components of our research group - i.e. Italian, French, and obviously English.
+The main goal of our monolingual experiments has been the development of methodologies and techniques that do not require, or minimize, the human labor needed when applying information retrieval (IR) techniques to new languages.
+In this respect, languages such as Finnish and Russian are particularly suitable because they are very different from the languages known by the members of our research group - i.e. Italian, French, and obviously English.
 French can be considered as a reference language for comparing the system performances.

-We focus our attention on the development and test of stemming algorithms, which is the component of an information retrieval system (IRS) that is more related to the structure of a given language.
-With the goal of minimizing manual work, we carried on also for this evaluation campaign the development of a set of stemmers based on Hidden Markov Models (HMMs).
-According to our approach, which is explained in the next sections, HMMs do not require any previous knowledge about the morphology of the language to be stemmed and can be trained simply using a set of words automatically extracted from the test collection.
+We focused our attention on the development and test of stemming algorithms, the component of an information retrieval system (IRS) which is most related to the structure of a given language.
+With the goal of minimizing manual work, we continued in this evaluation campaign the development of a set of stemmers based on Hidden Markov Models (HMMs).
+According to our approach, HMMs do not require any previous knowledge about the morphology of the language to be stemmed and can be trained simply using a set of words automatically extracted from the test collection.